 He also utilized techniques of light and dark contrasts (chiaroscuro) and innovative ways of handling his paint and brushstrokes, often using different textures.
 Some of his famous paintings include The Anatomy Lesson of Dr. Nicholas Tulp (1632), Man in Oriental Costume (1632), The Night Watch (1642), Slaughtered Ox (1655), Jacob Blessing the Sons of Joseph (1656), and Self-Portrait with Two Circles (1660).

 The Night Watch (1642) by Rembrandt; Rembrandt, Public domain, via Wikimedia Commons

 From Dark to Light: Baroque and Rococo

 The Baroque period, which started in Rome, eventually evolved into what was called the Rococo period, which started around 1702 until 1780 in France.
 The Rococo period was a time during which art portrayed a sense of lightness as opposed to the darker portrayals we see from the Baroque period.
-What both art movements shared was the dramatic flair in their artworks and use of ornate decorations, seen in paintings, sculpture, and architecture.
+What both art movements shared was the dramatic flair in their artworks and the use of ornate decorations, as seen in paintings, sculpture, and architecture.

-You can also read our baroque art facts webstory.
+You can also read our Baroque art facts webstory.

 Frequently Asked Questions